microsoft/rushstack/build-tests/api-extractor-scenarios/etc/test-outputs/docReferences3/api-extractor-scenarios.api.md

     myProperty: string;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved:The package "api-extractor-scenarios" does not have an export "MyNamespace"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "api-extractor-scenarios" does not have an export "MyNamespace"
 //
 // @public
 export function failWithAmbiguity(): void;

 // @public
+export function succeedWithExternalReference(): void;

+// @public
-export function success(): void;
+export function succeedWithSelector(): void;

 // (No @packageDocumentation comment for this package)